PopOn Veneers Vs PressOn Veneers The Truth Revealed

 Thermoforming vs. 3D Printing

-Many people make the mistake of assuming all removable veneers are made the same.
-If you’re in the market for a set of removable veneers, it’s important to know the different manufacturing processes and how they can affect your future smile.
+Many people make the mistake of assuming all dental veneers are made the same.
+If you’re in the market for a set of dental veneers, it’s important to know the different manufacturing processes and how they can affect your future smile.

-While there are multiple ways of producing a removable veneer, thermoforming and 3D printing are two of the most popular techniques used today.
+While there are multiple ways of producing a dental veneer, thermoforming and 3D printing are two of the most popular techniques used today.

 Thermoforming is an outdated manufacturing process and a cheap alternative to 3D printing.
 With thermoforming, a plastic sheet is heated, formed to the specific shape of a plaster mold and trimmed to create a usable product.